-Understanding Monitoring Alerts and Notifications in Windows Azure
+Understanding Monitoring Alerts and Notifications in Azure

 Updated: February 11, 2014

-An alert rule enables you to monitor an available metric within a supported Windows Azure service.
+An alert rule enables you to monitor an available metric within a supported Azure service.
 When the value of a specified metric violates the threshold assigned for a rule, the alert rule becomes active and registers an alert.
 When you create an alert rule, you can select options to send an email notification to the service administrator and co-administrators, or another administrator, when the rule becomes active, and when an alert condition is resolved.

-The Alerts page in the Management Services section of the Windows Azure Management Portal displays a list of existing alert rules.
+The Alerts page in the Management Services section of the Microsoft Azure Management Portal displays a list of existing alert rules.
 From this page, you can view quick status for existing rules, access additional details about a specific rule, create new rules, and manage existing rules.
-For related information, see How to: Receive Alert Notifications and Manage Alert Rules in Windows Azure.
+For related information, see How to: Receive Alert Notifications and Manage Alert Rules in Azure.

-You can create up to 10 alert rules for each Windows Azure subscription.
+You can create up to 10 alert rules for each Azure subscription.
 If you reach the maximum number of allowable rules, you must remove an existing rule before you can create another.

 There are two primary sections of the Alerts page.
 These are: